obszczymucha/RollFor/RollFor/README.md

 # Roll For
-A World of Warcraft Classic (WotLK) addon that automates rolling for items.
+A World of Warcraft (2.4.3) addon that automates rolling for items.
 Includes integration with https://softres.it/ using `Gargul Export` feature.

 The aim of the addon is simplicity.
 There is no GUI, because you don't really